 In the morning, students will follow the regular arrival procedures and wait in the designated area.
-In the afternoons, students who go home on bus will assemble in the media center.
-Students in PK through first grade will be picked up inside the cafeteria once the dismissal bell rings.
-Students in grades 2-5 will be dismissed via the drive-thru area.
+In the afternoons, students who go home on bus will assemble in a nearby classroom.
+Students in PK through first grade will be picked up at their usual dismissal areas once the dismissal bell rings.
+Students in grades 2nd -5th will be dismissed via the drive-thru area.
 During heavy rain, dismissal will be coordinated over the public address system.
-Students will be escorted safely to their cars, once the weather permits.
+Students will be escorted safely to their cars once the weather permits.

 Decide with your child what he/she is to do at dismissal time when it is raining.
 DO NOT ASK YOUR CHILD TO CALL YOU.
 The phone cannot service all students.
 Classes will not be interrupted to relay messages to individual students.
 Make your "rainy day" arrangements in advance.
 During the rainy season it is helpful to prepare your child in the morning with a raincoat and hat (name inside, please) and plastic bag for books and papers.
-For your child's safety, please complete the rainy-day procedure form that was sent home with your child on the first day of school.

 Students should have a raincoat/poncho available for use on rainy days.
 Instruct your child as to what procedures to follow on rainy days at dismissal time.
 Whatever is decided, make sure that your child understands it fully and it is communicated to his/her teacher.
-During lightning storms, student will be kept in classrooms at dismissal until the storm ceases.
+During lightning storms, student will be kept indoors at dismissal until the storm ceases.